i8degrees/redstone-university/src/Part-I--Foundations/01_Input-Register/draft.md

 Let's check our understanding before moving on.

-**Takeaway:** If you can answer these questions, you’re ready to move on to the next big idea—logic!
+**Takeaway:** If you can answer these questions, you’re ready to move on to the next big idea: logic!

 - **Quiz:**
     1. What is the largest number a 5-bit register could hold?
 (Hint: The next bit would be the 16s place).